Pros: Good espresso and milk steaming, quite inexpensive

 The cleaning process for this machine is fairly standard.
-The water tray has a helpful indicator to let you know when it's getting full, the steam wand wipes down fairly easily, and the descaling process is relatively hands-off.
+The water tray has a helpful indicator to let you know when it's getting full, the steam wand wipes down easily, and the descaling process is relatively hands-off.

 This machine's steam wand is capable of producing creamy microfoam that results in a very good latte.
-That is the true test of a steam wand, and this machine certainly impressed in that area.
+This is the true test of a steam wand, and this machine certainly impressed in that area.